 FROM EACH MOMENT radiates an entire life, giving that moment a 'living' context.
 Often, however, we get so caught in the moment, that the mind no longer constructs that living context, so that the moment becomes complete in itself.
 At times like this we are said to be 'awake' — awake to what 'is', without the construction of a time-line to frame that moment.

 When we first awaken in the mornings, often we are aware of the scramble to assemble an identity.
 "Oh, I am a lawyer and need to get to court for 8am," or "I am a murderer and am facing another day in jail."
 For a second or two, the prisoner is free before he remembers that he is behind bars.
 Or the woman who wakes up and feels free until she remembers that he has been sentenced to death the previous week by a doctor's pronouncement of terminal cancer.
 What a shock to the system to suddenly confine it to a particular biography!
-That is what is so great about children: they can be everything and anybody in the moment … they play at identity.
-But for adults, identity is serious business and you only get one of them (two or more if you are psychologically challenged).
+That is what is so great about children: they can be everything and anybody in the moment… they play at identity.
+But for adults, identity is a serious business and you only get one of them (two or more if you are psychologically challenged).
 For us, it defines what we think and how we behave.
 And we take it SO literally.

 The drive to be a somebody is also deep, but not as deep as is the drive to be a nobody.
-The only trouble is that the drive to be a somebody is in our faces whereas the drive to be a nobody is hidden in the ways we "let go" or "unwind", or in our pull to the divine.
+The only problem is that the drive to be a somebody is in our faces whereas the drive to be a nobody is hidden in the ways we "let go" or "unwind", or in our pull to the divine.
 The drive to be a nobody is considered recreational.
 Those who make it the focus of their lives are considered to be spiritual nutcases, or else alcoholics and drug addicts.
 Methodologies differ, but the goal is the same.
 A drug addict has much in common with a monk: both have become disillusioned with the conceptual self.

 When we are young, we are generally constructing the ego, we are becoming a conceptual person which is a necessary part of human development.
 A healthy ego is important.
 But we live in a society now that has become obsessed by youth, so that our media (including online media) has become a glorification of the conceptual self.
-We just love Facebook, Twitter, Second Life, blogs, dating sites, talent shows, rappers, rockers, film starts, online forums etc. because they are all about ego.
+We just love Facebook, Twitter, Second Life, blogs, dating sites, talent shows, rappers, rockers, film stars, online forums etc. because they are all about ego.
 The are all about the glorification of being somebody special — a personality — and many now feel that they can only be happy if they are a somebody special.

 But the truth is the exact opposite, as it often is.
 We certainly get a buzz from being somebody special, but a buzz is very different from real contentment, real happiness.
 Psychological studies consistently show that people who spend long periods of their days promoting their 'sombodiness' using these sites, or who try to be a somebody vicariously by focusing on someone famous, are unhappy in their addiction to the 'me' conceptual self.
 'Me' is actually the cause of most of our psychological suffering, but we do not realize it, and instead create whole institutions dedicated to promoting and extolling the virtues of the 'me', in the erroneous belief that a promoted 'me' is a happy 'me'.
 The entertainment industry is a prime example of a 'me' or identity industry.
 Today everyone seems to want to be famous; everyone seems to want ego-stroking.
 And yet we are all aware of how unhappy Hollywood stars are behind the false smiles, swaggering manners and expensive cars.
-But we just can't help ourselves … surely we think if millions of people join in our identity-fest, then we would be happy and feel loved.
+But we just can't help ourselves… surely we think if millions of people join in our identity-fest, then we would be happy and feel loved.
 But like many things, our logic is confounded by experience.
 Reality has other ideas.

 In reality, we spend a lot of our time trying to escape the grinding suffocation of identity: we might take drugs or drink alcohol, we take prosaic, or escape into the virtual realities of computer games and movie sets, or into the senses with delicious food and orgasmic sex.
 These can feel that they liberate us from the 'me', at least in the short term.
 We are not actually happy being a somebody, but we would never admit this to ourselves.
 Our conscious minds are just too afraid to be a nobody.
 And yet being a nobody is so refreshing.
 So we spend our lives being a somebody who longs underneath to be a nobody.